HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

     The container element (```<div>...</div>```) serves as a foundational block for organizing and structuring content.
 This element allows users to group elements together.
 You can resize the container to fit different design needs.
 You can also add any other user element inside a container.

     To resize, click the container element on the canvas.
-The selected container is highlighted and circular resize handles appear on the borders of the container, indicating that it is ready for editing.
-Click and hold on the desired resizing handle and drag the handle in the direction you want.
+The selected container is highlighted and circular resize handles appear on the corners of the container.
+Click and drag a resizing handle toward the direction you want.
 You can also resize a container through the **Style** panel by setting its width and height.
 Other styling options can be applied on the container as well.

     ![](../../../../assets/HCL_Presentation_Designer_Static_Element_Container.png)
     ![](../../../../assets/HCL_Presentation_Designer_Static_Element_Container_Applied_Styles.png)